WakiMak/trentent.github.io-forked/_posts/2015-12-04-appv5-sequencing-an-application-that-has-com-applications.md

 </div>

 <div style="clear: both; text-align: left;">
-  This script changes the user account on the Com+ applications to use the proper account. Â When browsing the properties of the components of the SFSQL object I saw it referenced the dll to it:
+  This script changes the user account on the Com+ applications to use the proper account.
+When browsing the properties of the components of the SFSQL object I saw it referenced the dll to it:
 </div>

 <div style="clear: both; text-align: left;">